GoogleCloudPlatform/datacatalog-tag-engine/README.md

 Once the load balancer is up, use its IP address to create an `A record` in Cloud DNS.

-If you created an external load balancer, we recommend that you also enable Identity-Aware Proxy (IAP) on your load balancer's backend.
-Grant `IAP-secured Web App User` role to the user identities who are allowed to access the application.
+If you created an external load balancer, we recommend that you also enable Identity-Aware Proxy (IAP) as an extra layer of defense.
+The use of IAP is not required, however, as the application is secured by OAuth.
+If you choose to use IAP, grant the `IAP-secured Web App User` role to the user identities who are allowed to access the application.
 <br><br>